Anthony Joshua’s body transformation from a skinny Nigerian kid to a two-time heavyweight champion is incredible.

 As a result, education is crucial in Nigerian schools, particularly in boarding schools.”

-“Discipline,” he added later, “so you’re not going to make the same mistake tomorrow because of your mistake, so that’s why I believe mistakes are good.”
+“Discipline,” he continued later, “so you’re not going to make the same mistake tomorrow because of your mistake, so that’s why I believe mistakes are good.”

 Throughout his much-discussed career, his transformations have continued.